beteyemane/connect-4/README.md

     $result.text(`${playerOneTurn ? player2 : player} wins!`)
   }
  ```
 The next step was to ensure that the players can only add the counters on the lowest available space.
-To do so
+To do so I had to create a functions that checks the current space of that the user has clicked on and

 ```
   function findAvailableSpace(circle) {
-    // console.log(circle)
     space = $(`.circle[data-circle='${circle}']`)
     for (let i =  circle; i <= width ; i += columns) {
       $space = $(`.circle[data-circle='${i + columns}']`)